Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Groups acting virtually freely on trees

-\begin{proof} By induction on the rank of a maximal normal free pro-$p$ subgroup $F$ of $G$.
-If ${\rm rank}(F)=0$, that is $G$ is finite, take as graph of groups the single vertex $G$.
-In the general case, we apply Theorem \ref{t-treeacting} to split $G$ as an amalgamated free pro-$p$ product $G=G_1\amalg_K G_2$ or as a pro-$p$ {\rm HNN}-extension $G={\rm HNN}(G_1,K,t)$ over a finite subgroup $K$.
-Moreover, we are free to choose $K$ up to conjugation in $G_1$.
-Then every free factor, or the base group, satisfies the induction hypothesis and so exists the fundamental group of a finite graph of finite $p$-groups.
-By \cite[Thm.
-3.10]{ZM:89} $K$ is conjugate to some vertex group of $G_1$ and so we may assume that $K$ is contained in a vertex group of $G_1$.
-Now in the case of an amalgamated product there is $g_2\in G_2$ such that $K^{g_2}$ is contained in a vertex group of $G_2$, so $G$ admits a decomposition $G=G_1^{g_2}\amalg_{K^{g_2}} G_2$.
-Thus in both cases $G$ becomes the fundamental group of a finite graph of finite $p$-groups. \end{proof}
+So, $G_1$ and $G_2$ are fundamental pro-$p$ groups of finite connected graphs of finite $p$-groups.
+By \cite[Thm.~3.10]{ZM:89} (see \hyperref[t:trees1]{Theorem~\ref{t:trees1}(d)}), $K$ is conjugate to some vertex group of $G_1$ and so we may assume that $K$ is contained in a vertex group of $G_1$.
+In the case of an amalgamated product there exists $g_2$ in $G_2$ such that $K^{g_2}$ is contained in a vertex group of $G_2$, so $G$ admits a decomposition $G=G_1^{g_2}\amalg_{K^{g_2}} G_2$.
+Thus in both cases $G$ becomes the fundamental pro-$p$ group of a finite connected graph of finite $p$-groups. \end{proof}

-\begin{thm} Let $H$ be a finitely generated subgroup of the fundamental pro-$p$ group $G$ of a finite graph of finite $p$-groups.
-Then $H$ is the fundamental pro-$p$ group of a finite graph of finite $p$-groups which are intersections of $H$ with some conjugates of vertex and edge groups of $G$. \end{thm}
+The obvious fact that the order of every finite subgroup is bounded by the index of any torsion-free subgroup, says that the vertex and edge groups in \hyperref[t:treeacting_intro]{Theorem \ref{t:treeacting_intro}(b)} are bounded by the index of any open subgroup acting freely by restriction on $T$.
+We should also mention that, due to the finiteness of the graph in \hyperref[t:fund]{Theorem \ref{t:fund}}, the group $G$ in \hyperref[t:treeacting_intro]{Theorem \ref{t:treeacting_intro}} is the pro-$p$ completion of some dense finitely generated discrete virtually free subgroup.